 Additionally, without proper training, individual Sailors and Marines serving onboard Navy vessels would not be taught how to properly operate complex equipment in inherently dynamic and dangerous environments.
-Thus, even during routine non-combat operations, it is likely that there would be an increase in the number of mishaps, potentially resulting in the death or serious injury of Sailors and Marines.
-As it stands, even with high levels of training and a culture of safety, injuries and death do occur.
+Even with high levels of training and a culture of safety, injuries and death have occurred during routine non-combat operations.
+Therefore, without proper training, it is likely that there would be an increase in the number of mishaps, potentially resulting in the death or serious injury of Sailors and Marines.
 Failing to allow our Sailors and Marines to achieve and maintain the skills necessary to defend the United States and its interests will result in an unacceptable increase in the danger they willingly face.